 Injured Workers Must Meet Certain Criteria to Be Eligible for Cancer Benefits

 - Working hazardous duty for at least six years.
-The Ohio Bureau of Workers’ Compensation defines hazardous duty as “duty performed under circumstances in which an accident could result in serious injury or death.”
+The Ohio Bureau of Workers’ Compensation (BWC) defines hazardous duty as “duty performed under circumstances in which an accident could result in serious injury or death.”

 - Exposed to a known carcinogen while on duty.